The Seven Churches of Revelation

 Summary of the External Evidence: External support for dating the book

 of Revelation is quite scarce.
 The weak external support that does exist is

 often based upon hearsay, sometimes of questionable origin, and usually written

 one hundred or even hundreds of years after the book of Revelation was written.

 Thus, it would be unwise to allow the traditional dating to stand as a barrier

 to one's scriptural understanding.
-The external evidence is far too weak for
+The external support is far too weak for

 one to let it to influence, much less dominate, one's theological perspective